EarthObservationSimulator/instrupy/docs/common_json_objects.rst

 3. :code:`"convention": "XYZ"`

-Here the orientation is to be specified via set of three rotation angles about the instrument primary axis (which is first aligned to the
+Here the orientation is to be specified via set of three rotation angles about the X, Y and Z axis.
-Nadir-frame in nominal case).
 The order of (intrinsic) rotations is: (1) rotation about instrument X-axis, (2) rotation about instrument Y-axis and last (3) rotation about instrument Z-axis.